 Full House actress Lori Loughlin and her fashion-designer husband, Mossimo Giannulli, pleaded not guilty to charges stemming from the widespread college admissions scam.
 However, People reports the couple may consider changing their plea to guilty if it means protecting their daughters from any potential charges.
 Additionally, CNN reports Loughlin and Giannulli are among 17 defendants to ask prosecutors to hand over evidence in the case.

-Loughlin and Giannulli were initially charged last month with conspiracy to commit mail fraud and honest services mail fraud after allegedly paying fraudster William “Rick” Singer $500,000 to get their two daughters, including influencer Olivia Jade, into the University of Southern California.
+Loughlin and Giannulli were indicted earlier this month for conspiracy to commit money laundering, new charges that People reported at the time were filed after the couple refused to take a plea deal.
+Afterward, according to E!
+News, Loughlin was apparently “freaking out” as she started to realize the severity of the situation.
+Loughlin and Giannulli were initially charged last month with conspiracy to commit mail fraud and honest services mail fraud after allegedly paying fraudster William “Rick” Singer $500,000 to get their two daughters – Isabella Rose and Olivia Jade – into the University of Southern California.
 Actress Felicity Huffman and 13 other defendants agreed to plead guilty for their participation in the scheme.

-This post has been updated.
+This post has been updated throughout.